 A traditional feature which has found itself in homes across America is wainscoting.
 More specifically raised panel wainscoting, which was born out of practical reasons but became an aesthetic feature.
-Enhancing the interior design of a home with wainscoting can require some inventiveness, which is where built-in cabinetry comes in.
+Enhancing the interior design of a home with wainscoting can require some inventiveness.

-Here’s how built-in cabinetry can enhance the interior of your home.
+Here’s how new cabinetry can enhance the interior of your home.

 Freestanding cabinetry is generally the most common type of cabinets in homes across America.
 This is because it can come in a range of different styles and prices, and for those who rent it can be important to be able to take your furniture with you.
 Although for those who own their own home, freestanding furniture can take up precious space which could be better utilized.

-Unlike most freestanding cabinetries, built-in cabinetry can perfectly match the architectural style and interior design of your home.
-Whether you want a minimalist style with simple shelves which subtly highlight ornament, or you’d prefer something traditional to suit your raised panel wainscoting, built-in cabinetry can easily be made to suit.
+Unlike most freestanding cabinetries, our cabinets can perfectly match the architectural style and interior design of your home.
+Whether you want a minimalist style with simple shelves which subtly highlight ornament, or you’d prefer something traditional to suit your raised panel wainscoting, our cabinets can easily be made to suit.

-Be sure to either compliment or contrast your interior design style with built-in cabinetry.
+Be sure to either compliment or contrast your interior design style with our cabinet solutions.
 Check out this search on Pinterest to gain some inspiration and find something which could suit your space.

 Like the variability in the aesthetic value, the practical value of built-in cabinetry is completely dependent on your desired use for it.
 Different rooms can benefit from various kinds of built-in cabinets, so figure out which rooms you think would benefit from extra cabinets.